On Solving Reachability in Grid Digraphs using a Psuedoseparator: Solving grid digraph

-Let $G$ be an $m \times m$ grid graph.
-As mentioned in the introduction, our objective is to run Algorithm $\ref{alg:psgreach}$ on the graph $\aux{G}$.
-By definition of $\aux{G}$, for every pair of vertices $x,y$ in $\aux{G}$, there is a path from $x$ to $y$ in $\aux{G}$ if and only if there is a path from $x$ to $y$ in $G$.
-Hence it is sufficient to work with the graph $\aux{G}$.
+Let $G$ be an $m \times m$ grid digraph .
+As mentioned in the introduction, our objective is to run the \expref{algorithm}{alg:psgreach} on the digraph $\aux{G}$.
+Consider two vertices $x$ and $y$ of $\aux{G}$.
+Note that, by definition, $y$ is reachable from $x$ in $\aux{G}$ if and only if $y$ is reachable from $x$ in $G$.
+Hence it is sufficient to work with the digraph $\aux{G}$.
 However, we do not have explicit access to the edges of $\aux{G}$.
 Note that we can obtain the edges of $\aux{G}$ by solving the corresponding subgrid of $G$ to which that edge belongs.
-If the subgrid is small enough, then we use a standard linear space traversal algorithm.
-Otherwise, we use our algorithm recursively on the subgrid.
-Algorithm $\ref{alg:gridreach}$ outlines this method.
+If the subgrid is small enough, then we use a standard linear space-traversal algorithm.
+Otherwise, we use our algorithm recursively on the subgrid. \expref{Algorithm}{alg:gridreach} outlines this method.